augustinh22/maptime-salzburg/01_organisation/02_minutes.md

 # 27.06.2018

-HA and JK decide to create a repository to start collecting ideas.
+HA and JM decide to create a repository to start collecting ideas.
 Discussions with other students and faculty at the University of Salzburg's Z_GIS about the possibility of regular, informal skillsharing is happening.

 It seems that the first workshop will take place in autumn 2018.